 Symptoms of moderate traveler's diarrhea include increased frequency of unformed bowel movements with one or more of the following: Fever up to 101° F, abdominal pain, nausea or vomiting.

-Severe traveler's diarrhea is moderate diarrhea with increased bowel movements and all of the other symptoms.
-You can take antibiotics if you have severe diarrhea, but if symptoms worsen (increased abdominal pain, inability to drink fluids, or blood diarrhea), seek medical care.
-You may have giardia or amoebiasis.
+Severe traveler's diarrhea is moderate diarrhea with or without abdominal cramping/pain, fever, blood in stool, dehydration.
+You can take antibiotics if you have severe diarrhea, but if symptoms worsen seek medical care.
+These symptoms could indicate a more severe infection, such as giardia or amoebiasis.

 Young children (under age 5) are particularly susceptible to becoming dehydrated from diarrhea.
 Do not use loperamine (Imodium AD™) in children.

 If a breastfeeding infant has diarrhea, continue breastfeeding.
 An infant or toddler should have at least one wet diaper every 4-6 hours.
 If there is a longer period between wet diapers, the child needs more fluids and should be seen by a health care provider.
 Parents and guardians should have a low threshold for seeking medical help if a child in their care experiences vomiting and diarrhea.

 Authored by: Hall Health Center Travel Clinic staff

 Reviewed by: Hall Health Center Travel Clinic staff, May 2014